renanzulian/linux/S2-System-architecture/exercises/README.md

 ## Determine and configure hardware settings

 1. Check hardware's information below:
-- Audio device name that are running
+- Audio device name that is running
 - IRQ Number from Audio device
 - How much devices are plugged in USB
 - CPU Name